llllllllll/c-extension-tutorial/_sources/writing-a-function.rst.txt

 .. note::

-   Python :c:type:`int` objects are called :c:type:`PyLongObject` in the C API as a holdover from when :c:type:`int` and :c:type:`long` were different in Python 2.
-In Python 3: :c:type:`int` is arbitrarily sized like the old Python 2 :c:type:`long`.
+   Python :c:type:`int` objects are called :c:type:`PyLongObject` in the C API as a holdover from when :class:`int` and :class:`long` were different in Python 2.
+In Python 3: :class:`int` is arbitrarily sized like the old Python 2 :class:`long`.

 Adapting Long Objects
 ---------------------